Sage-Bionetworks/synapsePythonClient/ISSUE_TEMPLATE.md

 *Provide a description of the problem, and if possible a minimal reproducible example.*

 A minimal reproducible example:
-* uses a minimal dataset, necessary to reproduce the error;
+* uses a minimal dataset necessary to reproduce the error
-* the minimal runnable code necessary to reproduce the error, which can be run on the given dataset;
+* the minimal runnable code necessary to reproduce the error, which can be run on the given dataset
-* and often do not requires extra imports.
+* often do not include extra imports

 *Please don't share private data and credentials with us.*